Trudeau touts Canada’s terror fight as Trump pushes NATO to do more

 “I will make clear to President Trump that intelligence that is shared between our law enforcement agencies must remain secure,” Ms. May said in a statement.

-Mr. Trudeau would only say that Canada and its allies would continue to share intelligence with the U.S., which has the world’s most sophisticated spying and eavesdropping operation.
+Mr. Trudeau would only say that Canada and its allies would continue to share intelligence with the United States, which has the world’s most sophisticated spying and eavesdropping operation.

 “The track record has shown that collaboration and co-operation between allies, friends and partners has saved lives and keeps all of our citizens safe,” Mr. Trudeau said when pressed on the intelligence leaks.

-The Prime Minister came to Brussels armed with a ready response to the President Trump’s call for more money and troops, promising to unveil a new defence policy on June 7.
-He argued Canada does more than its fair share, even while military spending is well below the NATO target of 2 per cent of a nation’s gross domestic product.
+The Prime Minister came to Brussels armed with a ready response to Mr. Trump’s call for more money and troops, promising to unveil a new defence policy on June 7.
+He argued Canada does more than its fair share, even while military spending is well below the NATO target of 2 per cent of a country’s gross domestic product.

 “Canada has always been recognized as one of the go-to partners in NATO, a country that consistently steps up and steps forward and delivers on the capabilities internationally for NATO operations,” Mr. Trudeau told reporters.

-He ruled out dispatching soldiers to Afghanistan, saying Canada did its duty for over a decade in a war that claimed the lives of 161 Canadian soldiers.
+He ruled out dispatching soldiers to Afghanistan, saying Canada did its duty for more than a decade in a war that claimed the lives of 161 Canadian soldiers.

 Mr. Trudeau also played down Canada’s decision to quietly withdraw one of two military surveillance aircraft from Iraq.